©2014 All Rights Reserved

 Being a Representative for a product or service can be financially rewarding.
-However, there are several Crucial Criteria a marketer/representative should consider when deciding which products/services/companies to incorporate into their working life.
-As a life-long Marketing Professional, when I observe and apply the following concepts, I win.
-If I compromise in any one of these area, I’m likely to suffer repercussions due to not being discriminatory enough, and so could you.
-The following are pertinent areas to thoroughly evaluate when choosing “what” you’re going to represent.
+However, there are several Crucial Criteria a marketer/representative should consider when deciding which products, services and company to incorporate into their working life.
+If you will heed the advice of life-long Marketing Professional, and seriously observe and apply the following concepts, you will dramatically increase your chances of winning big-time.
+If you compromise in any one of these area, you will likely suffer negative repercussions.
+The following are five pertinent areas to thoroughly evaluate when choosing “Which Company” you’re going to represent.

 Also, find out if there exists a Board of Directors that has the power to change the compensation plan.
 Honestly, most Boards, in my experience, are comprised of individuals who have had success in other fields and other, often non-related verticals; and, their primary interest is the company’s bottom line.
 They don’t understand the negative implications for the field when comp plans are changed.
 If they, at the drop of a hat, can change the comp plan, you could find yourself damaged or in an indefensible position even though it would not have been your fault.
 In instances where I’ve worked for other companies that I have not owned, each time the comp plan is changed, I’ve lost ~40% of my Rep base.
 So, be certain to discern with clarity who it is that has control over the compensation plan.
 If it is some ‘detached’ Board of Directors, you may want to consider another product/service or a different scenario.

-- DUPLICATION: Can you build a team selling with/under you that pays overrides in addition to your personally produced transactions?
-If so, is the payout from their production substantial or minimal?
+- DUPLICATION: Can you build a team selling with/under you that pays substantial overrides in depth?
+Does the pay plan pay on a certain number of levels, or does it taper off or even end after “X” number of levels.
 Also, does the compensation plan create competition between you and your enrolled Representatives?
-If so, then you’re going to have issues that won’t support long-term team-building.
+Stated differently, does the pay plan reward you for building width, or depth.
+If the plan encourages width, then every person you personally enroll will be in competition with the other people you enroll.
 You comp plan should rather, naturally encourage cooperation.
-E.g.; If there is a question as to where a new Rep should be positioned, or where a piece of business should be placed, the plan should allow that volume to go under the lower Rep to benefit both parties – you and your Rep.
+E.g.; If there is a question as to where a new Rep should be positioned, or where a piece of business should be placed, the plan should allow that volume to go under the lower Rep to benefit many Reps under you.

 The good news is that you’ll eventually find a product or service that meets all of the above criteria, and at that point, your patience and testing will turn into a lucrative position as an Independent Representative!

 In closing, learn to scrutinize first.
 Don’t emotionally commit to “what” it is you’re going to represent until you’ve done significant due diligence that includes the points discussed in this article.
 Don’t let due diligence steal your enthusiasm.
 You can research, and all the while remain optimistic.
-There awaits you powerful campaigns with which you can succeed, and perhaps, even wildly!
+There awaits you ONE powerful campaign with which you can succeed and prosper for life!
 Be patient.
 Exercise scrutiny.
 Choose wisely.
 Your time is coming!